Full-Time

 • Software Engineering: Develop high-quality, modular, and efficient software in Python and C++

-• Cloud & App Integration: Develop IoT communication solutions, including AWS IoT integration, to enable seamless connectivity between robots, the cloud, and mobile applications
+• Cloud & App Integration: Develop IoT communication solutions, including IoT integration, to enable seamless connectivity between robots, the cloud, and mobile applications in an intermittent connectivity environment.

-• Camera and Imaging Pipelines: Develop camera pipelines and imaging systems which support edge AI applications.
-Ensuring high quality and low latency for real-time robotics operations
+• Sensor and Imaging Pipelines: Develop pipelines and systems for low latency real-time robotics operations.

-• Write end-of-line testing software and ensure it integrates seamlessly with our deployment systems
+• Write end-of-line (EOL) testing software and ensure it integrates seamlessly with our deployment systems.

 Desired Qualifications